jamesSampica/ReadRandom/README.md

 ![Digital Random Number Generator design](drng.jpg "Digital Random Number Generator design")

+# Installing

+Install the `Wetware.ReadRandom` package from NuGet (https://www.nuget.org/packages/Wetware.ReadRandom)

+# Using

+    //Read a random seed value from the CPU uint seed = Cpu.ReadRandomSeed();

+    //Read a random value from the CPU uint random = Cpu.ReadRandom();

 # Limitations

 - Does not poll the ECX register to determine if RDRAND and RDSEED are supported processor features